gulu43/ShowOnly/README.md

 Encrypt images and videos on your device and keep them safe from others.

 ## About
-Photok is a free and open-source gallery app for Android.
+"its 99% Photok only i just changed little things that i wanted" Photok is a free and open-source gallery app for Android.
 Imported media files are encrypted on the device using AES-256 and only decrypted in memory when using the app.
 This makes Photok different from other encrypted gallery apps.